Bruno-Bells/dukka-test/README.md

 ```
 git clone https://github.com/Bruno-Odinukweze/dukka-test.git
 ```

-create virtual environment and install dependencies
 ```
 cd dukka-test
 ```

+create and activate virtual environment and:

 ```
 pip install -r requirements.txt
 ```

 ## Using Receipt Generation

-To Run the project localy, you will need to make some changes to the API urls in the template:
+To Run the project localy, you will need to make some changes to the API urls in the template (this is if you want to use the HTML/JS User Interface):

 locate the template file:
 ```
 dukka-test > core > templates > core > pdf_gen.html
 ```
+change the url network location `dukka-test.herokuapp.com` to a `localhost:800` and save the chages

 Make migrations:
 ```
 python manage.py makemigrations